evg4b/fisherman/docs/configuration/hooks/pre-commit-hook.md

 **globs** - List of files to be added to index before commit but after when all validations and shell scripts finished.
 This files always will be added to index.

-**optional** - This flag marks this action as an optional.
-Otherwise, if there are no files matched to globs, commit will be rejected.
+**required** - This flag marks this action as an required or not.
+When glob masked as and where there are no files matched to it, commit will be rejected.

 You can also use a short note (optional will be false).: